 There are some people, however, who will not have their APTC automatically renewed.
-They must return to Healthcare.gov and provide updated information to renew their APTC for 2018.
+They must return to Healthcare.gov and provide updated information to renew their APTC.
 The FFM will send notices to enrollees telling them whether they must return to Healthcare.gov to continue receiving the APTC.

-How will Healthcare.gov determine whose APTC can be auto-renewed for 2018 and whose can’t?
+How will HealthCare.gov determine whose APTC can be auto-renewed and whose can’t?

-Before open enrollment, the FFM will check Internal Revenue Service (IRS) data and use information from enrollees’ 2016 tax returns to determine whether or not their APTC can be auto-renewed for 2018 if they don’t come back to Healthcare.gov and update their information.
-The notices enrollees receive from the FFM will tell them whether they can be auto-renewed or whether they must return to Healthcare.gov.
+Before open enrollment, the FFM will check Internal Revenue Service (IRS) data and use information from enrollees’ tax returns to determine whether or not their APTC can be auto-renewed if they don’t come back to HealthCare.gov and update their information.
+The notices enrollees receive from the FFM will tell them whether they can be auto-renewed or whether they must return to HealthCare.gov.

-Most people will be able to auto-renew their APTC for 2018.
-However, Healthcare.gov will notify a small number of enrollees that unless they return to the marketplace to update their information, Healthcare.gov will automatically enroll them into the same or similar plan, but will discontinue their APTC for 2018.
+Most people will be able to auto-renew their APTC.
+However, HealthCare.gov will notify a small number of enrollees that unless they return to the marketplace to update their information, HealthCare.gov will automatically enroll them into the same or similar plan, but will discontinue their APTC.
 These include people who fall into any of the following groups:

 - Opt-Out Group.
 Enrollees are in the opt-out group if they did not authorize the FFM to access tax return information in order to redetermine their APTC eligibility.
-When consumers apply for APTC, Healthcare.gov asks them to give the FFM consent to obtain their tax data for five years.
-A small number of enrollees who did not provide this consent must return to Healthcare.gov and provide consent in order to continue receiving APTC in 2018.
+When consumers apply for APTC, HealthCare.gov asks them to give the FFM consent to obtain their tax data for five years.
+A small number of enrollees who did not provide this consent must return to HealthCare.gov and provide consent in order to continue receiving APTC.

-Individuals who fall into any of these groups will receive a notice saying that unless they take action, they will not receive APTC in 2018 for one of the reasons outlined above.
-When the enrollee returns to Healthcare.gov, he or she will need to go through the entire application to provide information the FFM needs to redetermine their APTC eligibility for 2018.
+Individuals who fall into any of these groups will receive a notice saying that unless they take action, they will not receive APTC in 2021 for one of the reasons outlined above.
+When the enrollee returns to HealthCare.gov, he or she will need to go through the entire application to provide information the FFM needs to redetermine their APTC eligibility for 2021.